jwodder/versioningit/docs/writing-methods.rst

 A custom ``format`` method is a callable with the following synopsis:

-.. function:: funcname(*, description: versioningit.VCSDescription, base_version: str, next_version: str, params: Dict[str, Any]) -> str
+.. function:: funcname(*, description: versioningit.VCSDescription, base_version: str, next_version: str, params: dict[str, Any]) -> str
     :noindex:

     :param description: